 It’s almost time to start your next academic year, don’t forget most teaching starts on the 16th September, and we want to make sure everything goes smoothly.
-Our Welcome & Induction website provides key information on how to get organised for the year ahead.
+This welcome website provides key information on how to get organised for the year ahead.

 Re-enrolment for continuing students

 Home and EU continuing students must re-enrol before teaching starts using SOLAR.
 You will be sent an email with instructions approximately 3 to 4 weeks before term starts.
-You can check your Online Enrolment Release Dates here.
 You may need your financial details to complete the forms, such as your Student Loan information.
 If you have problems re-enrolling, contact your Faculty Registry.

-Tier 4 students must have all their documents (including passport and visa) checked in the Student Centre before re-enrolment.
+Overseas fee paying students must have all their documents (including passport and visa) checked before re-enrolment.
 They must also have paid all required fees.
 Enrolment will open from 9 September 2019 from 8.30am at the Student Centre.

-The final deadline for re-enrolments for this academic year will be 15 October 2018.
-No student will be allowed to enrol on any course after this date (in some circumstances you may be able to enrol late via our late enrolment process, but you will need to contact your faculty Registry Support team in the first instance).
+The final deadline for re-enrolments for this academic year will be 14 October 2019.
+No student will be allowed to enrol on any course after this date (except where appeal is upheld – contact your Faculty Registry if you need to lodge an appeal).

 Your student ID card